renatodinizc/dsa_rust/README.md

 ### Custom Heap
 A generic heap implementation featuring basic operations like insert and remove items with O(log N).
 It is a natural fit for a priority queue implementation.

+### Custom Trie
+A generic Trie implementation, which can be used to implement a autocomplete feature for words in a smartphone.
+Pretty cool!

 ## Testing

 Test cases are included for verifying the correctness of each algorithm and the hash map.
 Run tests with: